VectorInstitute/cyclops-examples/README.md

-# CyclOps for clinical ML evaluation & monitoring workshop
+# Clinical ML evaluation & monitoring examples using cyclops

 ## About